carlosarismendi/utils/db/infrastructure/usql/README.md

     // Expects an *error as last parameter since it will
     // automatically perform a rollback if the function
-    // finishes with an error Or a commit in case there is not error. defer EndTx(ctx, repository, &rErr)
+    // finishes with an error or a commit in case there is not error. defer EndTx(ctx, repository, &rErr)
     // do stuff